The chord palette knows your key, watches your melody, and ranks every suggestion by what fits the moment you're in. You pick. It adapts.

 - 3rd inversion (seventh in bass, for seventh chords)

-An octave offset control (▼ and ▲ buttons) shifts the entire voicing up or down by one or two octaves.
+An octave offset control (double-chevron up and down buttons on the outer flanks) shifts the entire voicing up or down by one or two octaves.
+The double chevrons read as a "bigger jump" so they stay distinct from the single-chevron voicing stepper next to the label.

 Voicing carousel

-The voicing carousel in the edit popover lets you step through voicings with previous/next arrows.
-A Browse all voicings button opens a popup that displays every available voicing in a grid, grouped by type, each rendered as a mini keyboard.
+The voicing carousel sits next to the chord label as a compact up/down stepper: the up chevron picks the next voicing, the down chevron picks the previous.
+The direction matches the keyboard shortcut (Up/Down) so you can cycle from mouse or keyboard without re-learning the mapping.
+Clicking the label itself opens a Browse all voicings popup that displays every available voicing in a grid, grouped by type, each rendered as a mini keyboard.
 Click any voicing to select it.

 Once chords are on the timeline, you can reshape the progression directly.